angarsky/diveintopython/learn/variables/dictionary/dictionaries-operations.md

 ```

 In the third example, we use the `items()` method of the dictionary to get a list of the key-value pairs.
 We then use tuple unpacking to extract the key and value from each pair and print them.

+We used `for` in our examples, but, of course, you can use also `while` to python loop through a dictionary in Python.